 Securities, commodities and financial services sales agents work with buyers and sellers to trade various securities, such as stocks and bonds; commodities, such as gold or cotton, and other financial services.
 They might work with individuals or corporations.
 They need to keep up to date on various financial markets, including international markets, and they often contact clients to advise them of good times to buy or sell.

 Those working in international finance or banking careers typically have an undergraduate degree in business, finance, accounting or economics.
 However, employers often desire a master's degree in finance, accounting or economics or a Master of Business Administration (MBA) as well.
 Those working directly with a specific country will need an understanding of that country's business laws.

 In some instances, licensure as a Certified Public Accountant (CPA) can be beneficial.
 Additionally, the Association of Chartered Certified Accountants and the International Research Association encourage voluntary professional certifications for individuals seeking an international finance career.
 These include the Certificate of International Financial Reporting (CertIFR) and Licensed International Financial Analyst (LIFA) credentials.

 According to the U.S. Bureau of Labor Statistics (BLS), the annual average wage of a financial analyst in May 2018 was $100,990.
 That same year, the yearly average salary for a financial manager was $146,830, while securities, commodities and financial services sales agents made an average of $98,770.
 If working abroad, exchange rates should be taken into consideration, as should the currency in which payroll is processed.

-While financial managers may have the largest income, managerial positions are not expected to grow as quickly as either financial analyst or sales agent positions.
+In addition to having the largest income, finance manager positions are expected to grow more quickly than financial analyst and sales agent positions.
 In addition, all three of these positions are very desirable, and applicants will face strong competition, especially for higher level positions.
 Earning a graduate level degree and some form of recognized certification can greatly improve applicants' odds.